Protestantism in Italy

 Protestantism in Italy comprises a minority of the country's religious population.

 The Catholic Church is by far the largest Christian denomination, but Protestantism has a significant presence.
-While the CESNUR (an Italian think tank devoted to religious studies, especially on new religions in Italy) asserts that there are 442,377 Protestants in Italy, due to the difficulty of keeping accurate records regarding the proclaimed religion of immigrants to the country, that number likely reflects, at best, only an approximation of the actual number of Protestants in the country.
+While the CESNUR (an Italian think tank devoted to religious studies, especially on new religions in Italy) asserts that there are 442,377 Protestants in Italy as of 2014, due to the difficulty of keeping accurate records regarding the proclaimed religion of immigrants to the country, that number likely reflects, at best, only an approximation of the actual number of Protestants in the country.

-In 2022, non-Catholic Christians made up 4% of the population, while estimates suggest that 0.65% of the country has a Protestant background.
+In the year 2000, there were 600,000 Protestant adherents in Italy.
+This was a steady increase from the 1970s and 1980s which ranged between 400 and 500,000.
+According to a 2010 study by the Pew Research Center, Italy had a Christian population of approximately 51.5 million, representing 85.1% of the national population.
+Of these, around 800,000 identified as Protestant, constituting the country's second-largest Christian group and the thirteenth-largest Protestant population in Europe by national share.

 History

 The oldest known of Italy's Protestant churches, the Waldensian Evangelical Church, is a pre-Lutheran Protestant denomination, which was founded by Peter Waldo in the 12th century and, after the Protestant Reformation, adhered to Calvinist theology and became the Italian branch of the Reformed churches.
 The church's heartland is a cluster of Alpine valleys, the so-called "Waldensian Valleys" (Val Pellice, Val Chisone and Valle Germanasca), in western Piedmont.
-Since 1975 the Waldensians form a united church with the Methodist Evangelical Church in Italy.
+Since 1975, the Waldensians have formed a united church with the Methodist Evangelical Church in Italy.
 The ideas of Girolamo Savonarola also had spread around Florence around the 15th century.

 The Reformation in Italy began at the end of the 15th century and quickly collapsed at the beginning of the 17th century.
 Its development was hindered by stern repression by the Inquisition of the Catholic Church.
 Groups of Italian Protestants had more comfortable lives in Switzerland, particularly in the Graubünden region.